• The Historic Site is open from Easter to Christmas. For specific hours go to the Plan Your Visit page.

 • Harrison Mills is located in the District of Kent which lies within the coastal mountain system.
 It is dominated to the east by a high, massive, rugged mountain wall, rising abruptly from the Fraser Valley to an elevation of 2112m (6929 ft).

-• The District of Kent experiences very few seasonal temperature fluctuations.
-The summers are usually warm and dry with mild winters.
+• The District of Kent experiences few seasonal temperature fluctuations.
+The summers are usually warm and dry with mild and rainy winters.
 We also have one of the longest frost-free growing seasons in Canada.
+Check the current weather forecast here.

 • Coho and Spring salmon can be found in Harrison River which borders Kilby park.